mattychang/mattychang/README.md

-<h1>Matthew Chang</h1>
+# Matthew Chang
-<h2>About me</h2>
+## About me

 I am an undergraduate student studying Chemsitry and Computer Science at Case Western Reserve University.
 I currently do cancer epigenomics research with Berkley Gryder, PhD.
 I am interested in bioinformatics, cancer biology, and epigenetics.
-I also love climbing, hiking, and cooking during my free time. <br><br>
+During my free time, I also enjoy climbing, hiking, and cooking.

-You can reach out to me at:<br>
+You can reach out to me at:
 matthew.chang.hawaii@gmail.com